-While the percent of obese adults in the Bryn Mawr CHNA area (19%) is lower than in the state (29%) and lower than the Healthy People target (30.5%), obesity has been increasing.

-Obesity is a risk factor for poor health and chronic conditions such as heart disease, diabetes and stroke.
+The percent of adults who are obese in the Paoli CHNA area is lower than in the state (29%), the Healthy People target (30.5%) and in SEPA.
+However, the rate has been increasing and obesity is a risk factor for poor health and chronic conditions such as heart disease, diabetes and stroke.

 "Obese" individuals are determined by the Basal Metabolic Index (BMI) calculation of height and weight.
 Sources: PHMC Southeastern Pennsylvania Household Health Survey, 2002, 2004, 2006, 2008, 2010.
+Percent